Kirillegend12/Kirillegend12/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 Open to opportunities in Data Analytics and Business Intelligence
+- 🔭 Completed the IBM Data Analyst Professional Certificate

+- 🅰️ Earned the official Alteryx Certification

 - 🧠 I believe consistency beats intensity when learning new skills

+- 👨‍🎓 Started university at the age of 17